-Selection of blade size and shape should depend on the hardness and density (or weight) of the materials being shovelled.
+Selection of blade size and shape should depend on the hardness, density (or weight), and the stability of the materials being shovelled.
 The less dense the material, the larger the blade size.

 The major components of shovelling and digging tasks are:

-The most efficient shovelling rate is about 18-21 scoops per minute.
+The most efficient shovelling rate is estimated at about 18-21 scoops per minute.
 However, fatigue builds up over a short time at this rate.
 Therefore, the recommended rate for continuous shovelling tasks is usually considered to be around 15 scoops per minute.
 Tasks involving continuous shovelling at this rate should not be carried on longer than fifteen minutes at a time.
-The shovelling rate will also depend on how easily the shovel can be inserted into the material being moved (e.g., grain, snow, gravel, compacted earth), the stability of the material being moved, and the weight of the material.
+The shovelling rate per minute will also depend on how easily the shovel can be inserted into the material being moved (e.g., grain, snow, gravel, compacted earth), the stability of the material being moved, and the weight of the material.

 The length of the rest break depends on many factors.
 Since most shovelling is done outdoors, consideration for the prevailing conditions is very important.
 In the more extreme conditions such as very hot and humid, or very cold and windy, 15 minutes of shovelling should be followed by 15 minutes of rest.

 The load lifted should be adjusted according to the shovelling rate.
 For a high rate of shovelling (about 15 scoops per minute) the total weight (weight of a shovel plus a shovel load) should not exceed 5 to 7 kg (about 10 to 15 lb).
-For a lower rate, the load can be increased to a maximum of 11 kg (about 24 lb).
+For higher weights, a lower rate of scoops per minute is suggested (e.g., 8 kg for 6 to 8 scoops per minute).
 In addition, the need for precise placement of the load decreases the amount to be lifted because it takes more time and effort to aim the load at a selected location.

 Throw height should not exceed 1.3 meters (approximately 4 feet).
 The optimal throw distance is slightly over l metre (about 3 feet).
 The load should be reduced if the task requires a longer throw.